commit-check/commit-check/README.rst

 Commit Check is open source alternative to Yet Another Commit Checker.

-It supports checking commit message, branch naming, committer name/email, commit signoff and more (tell me, please) and customizing error message and suggest command.
+It supports checking commit message, branch naming, committer name/email, commit signoff and customizing error message and suggest command (tell me more, please).

 commit-check is a tool designed for teams.
 Its main purpose is to standardize the format of commit message, branch naming, etc, and makes it possible to: